microsoft/MLOS/mlos_bench/mlos_bench/tests/services/remote/ssh/README.md

 2. `alt-server`

 We rely on `docker compose` to map their internal container service ports to random ports on the host.
+Hence, when connecting, we need to look up these ports on demand using something akin to `docker compose port`.

 Both containers run the same image, which is dynamically built, and defined in the [`Dockerfile`](./Dockerfile).
 This will dynamically generate a passphrase-less ssh key (`id_rsa`) stored inside the image that can be `docker cp`-ed out and then used to authenticate `ssh` clients into that instance.